Floors 'N' Floors

 A chemical finish used to keep carpet or fabric surfaces clean.
 Can be applied at the factory or at home.

-Submitted on Sunday, February 14, 2021 7:09:24 AM
+Submitted on Sunday, March 13, 2022 8:06:01 AM

-29. Standard Instillation System:-The installation process where you place continuous beads of glue on top of the tongue and on the bottom of the groove to adjoin flooring planks.
+The installation process where you place continuous beads of glue on top of the tongue and on the bottom of the groove to adjoin flooring planks.

-A non-permanent coating periodically applied to existing floor surfaces that dissipates static charges by grounding personnel, equipment, or other objects contacting the floor finish or that controls the generation and accumulation of static charges associated with floor materials.
+30. Static Control Floor Finish:A non-permanent coating periodically applied to existing floor surfaces that dissipates static charges by grounding personnel, equipment, or other objects contacting the floor finish or that controls the generation and accumulation of static charges associated with floor materials.

-Submitted on Wednesday, February 03, 2021 7:09:24 AM
+Submitted on Saturday, December 03, 2022 8:06:02 AM

-31. Static Control Floor Mat:A movable island of material placed over existing flooring that dissipates static charges by grounding personnel, equipment, or other objects contacting the floor material or that controls the generation and accumulation of static charges associated with the material.
+31. Static Control Floor Mat:-A movable island of material placed over existing flooring that dissipates static charges by grounding personnel, equipment, or other objects contacting the floor material or that controls the generation and accumulation of static charges associated with the material.

-32. Static Control Floor Material
+32. Static Control Floor Material:

 A permanently installed floor material such as tile, carpet,, polymer, epoxy or sheet flooring that dissipates static charges by grounding personnel, equipment, or other objects contacting the floor material or that controls the generation and accumulation of static charges associated with floor materials.

-Submitted on Friday, December 02, 2022 7:09:24 AM
+Submitted on Friday, September 03, 2021 8:06:02 AM

 33. Static Control Flooring:-A generic term used to describe any form of flooring that is designed to reduce static electricity on people.
 Static control flooring is available in numerous forms including

-Submitted on Thursday, September 09, 2021 7:09:24 AM
+Submitted on Tuesday, June 08, 2021 8:06:02 AM

-34. Static control footwear (shoes)-Covering for the human foot that have properties to control the accumulation of static charge when used in conjunction with a static control floor or floor finish, or floor mat.
+Definition:Covering for the human foot that have properties to control the accumulation of static charge when used in conjunction with a static control floor or floor finish, or floor mat.

 35. Static Decay Test:A procedure in which an item is first charged to a specified voltage, then allowed to dissipate to a specified voltage while measuring the duration of the discharge.

-Refers to the ability of a material to conduct a charge to ground and is usually indicated by an electrical resistance range measured in ohms of a minimum of 1.0x 106, to a maximum of 1.0 x 109.
+36. Static Dissipative:-Refers to the ability of a material to conduct a charge to ground and is usually indicated by an electrical resistance range measured in ohms of a minimum of 1.0x 106, to a maximum of 1.0 x 109.

-37. Static Dissipative flooring-Static dissipative floors are defined by a property called electrical resistance.
+Static dissipative floors are defined by a property called electrical resistance.
 Electrical resistance is measured in ohms.
 The important parameter for describing a floor is the static control flooring resistance to ground or path to ground.
 In order to meet the qualification of static dissipative, a floor must have an electrical resistance to ground of = 1 X 106 (one million ohms) AND < 1 X 109.
 Static dissipative should never be confused with the terms Conductive or Antistatic (sometimes hyphenated as anti-static).
 Note

-38. Static Electricity-Literally "electricity at rest."
+Literally "electricity at rest."
 Static electricity is the stored energy that becomes dangerous when it becomes an ESD event.
 Static electricity is the result of the exchange of electrons that occurs during friction between objects.
 This friction causes the ESD event, which can disrupt production, cause fires, damage computers and sensitive electronic components, cause computers and other electronic equipment to malfunction and lose important data.

-Submitted on Thursday, September 01, 2022 7:09:24 AM
+Submitted on Thursday, November 10, 2022 8:06:03 AM

 39. Static-Resistant Resilient Flooring: